Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Experiments

-We use absolute translational error (RMSE) to evaluate the accuracy of the odometer.
-All the trajectories are registered by ICP through the first $20\%$ part, then the RMSE after registration is calculated and the final result is recorded in Table \ref{tab:rmse}.
-As can be seen, we do better than the other algorithms except for sequences 03 and 04, especially in long-term sequences like 00, 02 and 08.
-To further show the high accuracy of our method, we plot the trajectories of all sequences in Fig. \ref{fig:kitti_trajectory}.
-It is seen that all of our global trajectories are very close to the ground truth, which verify the high accuracy of our method. \
+{\bf Results and Discussion.} Table \ref{tab:ate_result} shows the absolute trajectory error (ATE)\cite{ATE} of all methods, where the results for LiTAMIN2, Suma, and Lego-Loam are directly drawn from \cite{litamin2}.
+As can be seen, our method (\textit{Ours (full)}) has the best overall accuracy than all other algorithms, especially in long-term sequences like 00, 02 and 08.
+To further show the high accuracy of our method, we plot the estimated LiDAR trajectories of all sequences and their ground-truth in Fig. \ref{fig:kitti_trajectory}.
+It is seen that all of our global trajectories are very close to the ground truth, verifying the high accuracy of our method.
+Notice that all variants of our methods use the same parameters across all sequences.